Select your newsletters:

 The ITER Business Forum 2019 (IBF/19) takes place from 26 to 28 March in Antibes, France, with more than 1,100 representatives from 454 companies and 25 countries.
 Of particular note during this seventh edition, organized to publicize business opportunities at ITER -- the more than 1,200 B2B meetings that were scheduled by companies looking to partner with others to bring their expertise to ITER contracts.

 28 March 2019Download

 In a unanimous decision, the ITER Council votes in January 2019 to reappoint Bernard Bigot to a second five-year term as Director-General of the ITER Organization (March 2020-March 2025).
-Stakeholders welcome the announcement as a guarantee of continuity for the demanding days ahead.
+The contract is signed (photo) during the June 2019 ITER Council meeting.

 28 January 2019Download

 This beautiful tree is a gift from the municipality of Saint Paul-lez-Durance (pop.
 800), which hosts the ITER installation.
 Mayor Roger Pizot has been a strong supporter of the project since the early site negotiation days, and has delivered a holiday every year since 2012 and the inauguration of the Headquarters Building.